-As kids look forward to the last day of school, most middle school public school teachers remind their students to read at least 25 books over the summer.
-While this is certainly a daunting challenge, there are ways reading can be included in fun summer ideas for kids.
+As kids look forward to the last day of school, teachers remind their students to read at least 25 books over the summer.
+While this certainly seems like a daunting challenge, there are ways reading can be included in summertime fun.

 Children are under a great deal of pressure during the school year.
-Summer should be a time of fun, but it can also be a time of learning as well.
-If your kids love to read, the trips to the library will be exciting for them.
+Summer should be a time of fun, but that doesn’t mean the learning needs to stop.
+If your kids already love to read, the trips to the library will be exciting for them.
 If they are hesitant, allow them to browse around.
-If they don’t choose any books the first time around, try again a week later.
+If they don’t choose any books the first time around, try again the following week.
 They may come upon a book or books which grab their attention.
-You can be assured once they find a topic of interest, especially if it’s a serialized book, they will want to return.
+Once they find a genre they like they will look forward to weekly library trips.